-Click this item to access the following sub-items that configure the ADSL router: LAN, WAN, System, Firewall, QoS, Virtual Server, Wake on LAN, Time Schedule and Advanced.
+Click this item to access the following sub-items that configure the ADSL router: LAN, WAN, System, Firewall, QoS, Virtual Server, Time Schedule and Advanced.

 These functions are described in the following sections.

-LAN (Local Area Network)
+5.3.1 LAN (Local Area Network)